Confrontation tests and Amsler grid tests take just a few minutes. More

 whether a medicine is keeping your IOP below a set target pressure determined

 by your doctor.
-For more information, see the topic
+To learn more, see the topic

 - Home tests for near vision in